krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 +    type: Synced
 ```

-Now, you can create a new `GitRepository` resource using the Azure DevOps Provider KOG following the new schema.
+Now, you can create a new `GitRepository` resource using the Krateo Azure DevOps Provider KOG following the new schema.
-Yoy can find the schema in the specific section of the [README](../README.md#gitrepository-schema) file of this chart.
+You can find the schema in the specific section of the [README](../README.md#gitrepository-schema) file of this chart.
 You can apply the following example:
 ```sh
 kubectl apply -f - <<EOF